 That would surely be far more interesting to the prospect, and more likely to elicit a response while raising the trust index.

-That kind of sales follow-up is possible only if you have discussed customer goals in the meeting.
+If you are following up after the first meeting, then meaningful sales follow-up is possible only if you have discussed customer goals in the first interaction.
 But that doesn’t happen too often.
 Most of the time, we are just keen to share how great our product or service is without getting to what the customer could actually be struggling with.

-We know how difficult the catch-22 situation is with a “product first” presentation.
+It’s a difficult catch-22 with a “product first” presentation.
 After all, you don’t fully know what the customer’s problems are, and the customer is hesitant to share them without knowing more about you first.
 So it makes sense to build credibility right off the bat, and do your pitch.

-That’s where a thoughtfully crafted interactive assessment comes in.
+That’s where a thoughtfully crafted interactive needs assessment comes in.

-What we are doing with Evalinator is to help you formalize those icebreaker and exploratory conversations into an actionable model.
+So, what we are doing with Evalinator is to help you formalize those icebreaker and exploratory conversations into an actionable model.
+Consider these 2 steps added to the list above:

-This model then leads to informed sales follow-up communications.
-And as you update the model with conversations with other prospects, the data set becomes richer, and you are then able to engage with meaningful statistics and insights.
+As you have more conversations with other prospects, the data set becomes richer, and you are then able to engage with meaningful statistics and insights that gives rise to better marketing and lead generation too.

 If this approach sounds even remotely reasonable to you, then there is nothing better than testing it out!
-Get started for free and craft your first assessment.
-We are here to help you succeed.
+Get started with a free 2 week trial and craft your first sales needs assessment.
+There are several templates available, and we are here to help you succeed.